 Years after writing that subject, I played If On A Winter’s Night, Four Travelers (Italo Calvino notwithstanding).

-IOAWN employs a similar narrative idea to the original story told by my mother: on a train, four travelers get together to retell their individual stories, what they remember before getting there.
+IOAWN employs quite a similar narrative idea to that original story told by my mother: on a train, four travelers get together to retell their individual stories, what they remember before getting there.
 While developed with AGS and still featuring the basic mechanics of a classic point’n’click, IOAWN is not really what I would generally define as an adventure.
 At least, I do not feel it is meant to be enjoyed as one.
 First, because of the limited locations available to explore: objects are picked up and pretty much always used in the same location they’ve been found.
-Still, there are puzzles and some of them could surely be defined as average examples for the adventure genre.
+Still, there are puzzles and some of them could surely be defined as average for the adventure genre.
 Honestly, the puzzles are one game mechanic I am bit on the fence about.

 The narrative is very strong in all of the three stories, even though it is bogged down by the gameplay a couple of times; especially in the last story which needed better pacing through its incredibly powerful setpieces.
 Still, its overall effect is never diminished, at least until the end.
 I will try to keep the spoilers to a minimum, since the game is quite short as it is, but the ending employs a kind of humourous twist that I wasn’t really expecting.
 The three stories are tragic, melancholic, sad and at times even horrifying, recalling to mind the similar experiences the characters go through in I Have No Mouth And I Must Scream.
-But then, the conclusion is little more than a wink and a nudge, I wouldn’t go as far as to define it as unsatisfying or illogical, but even despite my personal feelings, the sudden tonal shift might easily be a choice that might end up leaving many people unsatisfied.
+But then, the conclusion is little more than a wink and a nudge, I wouldn’t go as far as to define it as unsatisfying or illogical, but even despite my personal feelings, the sudden tonal shift is easily a choice that might end up leaving many people unsatisfied.

-Download IAOWN for free from itch.io.
+Download If On A Winter’s Night Four Travelers for free from itch.io.